BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Microservices architecture is an approach to application development in which a large application is built as a suite of modular services.
+Microservices, or microservice architecture, is an approach to application development in which a large application is built as a suite of modular components or services.

-Each module supports a specific business goal and uses a simple, well-defined interface, such as an application programming interface (API), to communicate with other sets of services.
+Each module supports a specific task or business goal and uses a simple, well-defined interface, such as an application programming interface (API), to communicate with other sets of services.
 Software developer and author Martin Fowler is credited with promoting the idea of breaking down services in a service-oriented architecture (SOA) into microservices.
 In a 2014 article, he stated: "The microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
 These services are built around business capabilities and independently deployable by fully automated deployment machinery."

-Microservices pros and cons
+Microservice pros and cons

-- Are easily deployed.
+- are easily deployed;

-- Can scale quickly.
+- can scale quickly;

-- Can be reused among different projects.
+- can be reused in different projects;

 However, there are also drawbacks with microservices, such as:

-Microservices architecture vs. SOA
+Microservice architecture vs. SOA

 Microservices and containers